Mikemraz/boston-airbnb-analysis/README.md

 It collected every verbal comments tenants made online, with columns {"listing_id","id","date","reviewer_id","erviewer_name","commnets"}.

 ## General analysis process
-As there is no modelling work in this analysi.
+As there is no modelling work in this analysis.
 All efforts are to data cleannign and exploration to answer business questions raised above.
 And
 most data wrangling work is put on "listing.csv".
 Missing values are interpolated or dropped based on my judgements. histogram, heatmaps, and
 wordclouds are adopted to better visualize the results.

+## Main findings
+the rent distribution of AirBNB and its trend over time.
+We found the rent would double itself in “hot” seasons.
+And more and more people became AirBNB users.
+Big house consisting plenty of rooms are customers’ favorites.
+Location (transportation), furniture provision, comfortableness are what people desire for.

 ## Blog
 If you want to know more about my work. please go to [my blog](https://medium.com/@jlm3448179892009/get-to-understand-airbnb-at-boston-c254a4b50a26)